-This toolkit comprises a number of different tools to assist with the different stages of workforce planning.
+This toolkit comprises different tools to assist with the different stages of workforce planning.
 It has been developed by the People Strategy Steering Group for Heads of Service and their management teams to help them identify priorities and key actions that their service will need to address to respond to future workforce issues.